raspberrypilearning/track-designer/en/step_2.md

 --- task ---

-**Reset** the 'Transform' properties to make sure that the plane is in the centre of your 3D world.

---- /task ---

---- task ---

 **Choose** a size for your plane by changing the 'X' and 'Z' scale values.

 Our example changes the 'Z' value to `2`: